 Dutch State accused of failing to prevent genocide

-A coalition of ten Dutch and Palestinian NGOs are accusing the Dutch State of failing to prevent genocide in Gaza and to ensure Israel respects international law.
+A coalition of ten Dutch and Palestinian NGOs is accusing the Dutch State of failing to fulfil its legal duty to prevent genocide in Gaza and and ensure Israel respects international law across the Occupied Palestinian Territory (OPT).

 About the case

-- On 10 October 2024, a coalition of Palestinian and Dutch NGOs announced a civil case challenging the conduct of the Dutch State in its dealings with Israel and the Occupied Palestinian Territory.
+- On 10 October 2024, a coalition of ten Palestinian and Dutch NGOs announced a civil case challenging the conduct of the Dutch State in its dealings with Israel and the OPT.

-- The organisations accuse the Dutch State of failing to uphold its legal obligations under international and domestic law, as it does not respect its obligations to prevent the commission of the crime of genocide and to address Israel’s violations of international humanitarian law.
+- The organisations accuse the Dutch State of failing to uphold its legal obligations under international and domestic law by not taking action to prevent the commission of the crime of genocide and to address Israel’s violations of international humanitarian law.

-- The case is filed by Palestinian human rights organisations Al Haq, Al-Mezan, the Palestinian Center for Human Rights, and Dutch NGOs Een Ander Joods Geluid (EAJG), European Legal Support Center (ELSC), Groningen Jabalya, Netherlands Palestina Komitee, SOMO, Stichting Kifaia, and Stichting Palestina, and is supported by Erev Rav and Plant een Olijfboom.
+- The case is filed by Palestinian human rights organisations Al Haq, Al-Mezan, the Palestinian Center for Human Rights, and Dutch NGOs Een Ander Joods Geluid (EAJG), European Legal Support Center (ELSC), Groningen Jabalya, Netherlands Palestina Komitee, the Centre for Research on Multinational Corporations (SOMO), Stichting Kifaia, and Stichting Palestina.

-- The legal basis of this complaint are international law obligations including jus cogens, international humanitarian law, and the Genocide Convention.
+- The legal basis of this complaint is formed by international law obligations including the Genocide Convention, international humanitarian law, and arms trade legislation.

 - The case seeks disciplinary action against the Dutch State to align its policies with international law obligations.
-We request specific policy changes, such as:
+We request specific measures such as:

 Case overview

-The case challenges the conduct of the Dutch State in its dealings with Israel and the Occupied Palestinian Territory.
+The case challenges the conduct of the Dutch State in its dealings with Israel and the OPT.
 The organisations accuse the Dutch State of failing to uphold its legal obligations under international and domestic law and failing to respect its obligations to prevent the commission of the crime of genocide and violations of international humanitarian law by Israel.

-In February 2024, the Dutch Court of Appeal ruled that there is a clear risk of serious violations of international humanitarian law being committed by Israeli forces in Gaza.
-In the same month, UN experts warned that any transfer of weapons to Israel that would be used in Gaza is likely to violate international humanitarian law and should cease.
-Despite this, the Netherlands continues to be involved in the supply of weapon parts and dual-use items to Israel.
+In February 2024, in a different lawsuit which was aimed at stopping the export of F35 parts from the Netherlands to Israel, the Dutch Court of Appeal ruled that there is a clear risk of serious violations of international humanitarian law(opens in new window) being committed by Israeli forces in Gaza.
+In the same month, UN experts warned that any transfer of weapons to Israel(opens in new window) that would be used in Gaza is likely to violate international humanitarian law and should cease.
+Despite this, the Netherlands continues to issue export licenses for the supply of weapon parts and dual-use items to Israel.

-On 21 November 2024, the International Criminal Court issued arrest warrants against Israel’s Prime Minister and Minister of Defense.
+On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants(opens in new window) against Israel’s Prime Minister Benjamin Netanyahu and Minister of Defense Yoav Gallant for crimes against humanity and war crimes committed from at least 8 October 2023 until at least 20 May 2024.

 Illegal occupation and settlements

 In the West Bank, including East Jerusalem, Israel has continuously expanded illegal settlements by appropriating Palestinian land.
-Over 847,000 Israelis now live in the occupied West Bank and East Jerusalem.
-Recent violence and settlement growth have intensified since October 2023 despite the absence of Hamas in the region.
+Over 700,000 Israelis(opens in new window) now live in the occupied West Bank, including East Jerusalem.
+Settler violence and settlement growth have intensified over the years, and especially since October 2023.

-The International Court of Justice confirmed in July 2024 that the Israeli occupation of Palestinian territories is illegal and must end, highlighting the discrimination against Palestinians, and that Third States must not support Israel’s unlawful policies, including through trade or investment.
-Despite this, the Netherlands appears to be allowing Dutch companies to profit from these violations, violating its legal obligations under treaties, customary international law, and domestic law.
+The International Court of Justice confirmed in July 2024 that the Israeli occupation of Palestinian territories is illegal(opens in new window) and must end, highlighting the discrimination against Palestinians, and that third States must not support Israel’s unlawful policies, including through trade or investment.
+Despite this, the Netherlands continues to allow Dutch companies to profit from these violations, violating its legal obligations under treaties and customary international law.

 Gaza genocide